Doctorate of Philosophy (Ph.D) in Zoology. Department of Integrative Biology, University of Wisconsin–Madison (2017)

 Introductory Zoology (lecture and lab).
 Adjunct Professor (Fall 2016).
 Madison College.
 Developed course materials (lectures, quizzes, study guides, daily handouts, exams).
 The course covered general biological principles with an emphasis on cell structure and function, genetics, and vertebrate anatomy and physiology.
 Consideration also given to morphological and behavioral diversity within the animal kingdom and environmental interactions.

 Introductory Biology (Biology 152) Case-based learning style lecture-alternative.
-Teaching Assistant (Spring 2015, 2016).
+Teaching Assistant (Spring 2016, Spring 2015).
 UW-Madison.
 Evaluated written responses to case study vignettes aimed to enhance and promote student-guided strategies in learning.
 Worked with professors Eric Kruger and Doug Rouse to develop course goals, materials, and implementation.

-Honors Organismal Biology (Biocore 486) Laboratory Teaching Assistant (Fall 2015, 2016).
+Honors Organismal Biology (Biocore 486) Laboratory Teaching Assistant (Fall 2016, Fall 2015).
 UW-Madison.
 Facilitated and assessed student-designed experiments and science communication: bio-rationale, methodology, statistical analysis, full-length research papers, oral / poster presentations.
 Worked with Dr. Michelle Harris to develop course materials for statistics.